Eight-ball pool (British variation): Rules

-There are currently two competing standards bodies that have issued standardised rules.
+There are currently two distinct standardised rules used by governing bodies.

-Since 2022, the World Eightball Pool Federation (WEPF) and its affiliates, including the English Pool Association (EPA), have adopted a ruleset known as "International Rules", which are also used in all events organised by the Ultimate Pool Group.
+Since 2022, the International Eightball Pool Federation (IEPF), called the World Eightball Pool Federation (WEPF) prior to 2024, and its affiliates, including the English Pool Association (EPA), have adopted a ruleset known as "International Rules", which are also used in all events organised by the Ultimate Pool Group.
 Prior to 2022 these organisations used a different set of rules known as "World Rules".

 The World Pool-Billiard Association (WPA) publishes their version of the rules under the name "blackball" to better distinguish it from the American-style game (for which the WPA also promulgates the world-standardised rules).
 Since 2013 these rules are used in all events organised by the International Professional Pool Association (IPA) and under the auspices of the English Blackball Pool Federation (EBPF).

 Basic rules

 Despite various differences between the competing rulesets, the basic objectives and rules of the game are mostly the same.

 The balls are racked with (the 8 ball) on the (or "black spot"), in contrast with US-style eight-ball, nine-ball and most other pool games, in which the apex ball is placed on the foot spot.

 One player begins the game with a "break shot", which involves shooting the cue ball from the baulk area towards the object balls and "splitting the pack".

 The aim of the game is to pot all the balls of a certain colour (either reds or yellows), followed by the black eight-ball.
 The winner is usually the player who legally pots the black first, although it is possible to win the game by the opponent committing a sufficiently serious foul, such as potting the black eight-ball and the cue ball in the same shot.

 A foul can be committed in numerous ways, such as potting the cue ball, potting the black eight-ball before the last colour in the set, hitting the wrong colour ball first or touching any ball with anything apart from the tip of the cue.
 After a foul, there is a penalty awarded to the other player.
 This penalty varies by ruleset, but could be winning the frame, gaining an extra shot or visit, being able to hit any ball on the table, or being able to move the cue ball to another location.